Getting started

 Follow this simple guide to deploy a MySQL and a Redis instance on your AWS account.
 By the end of this guide, you'll have a MySQL instance running on RDS and a Redis cluster on Elasticache.What you'll need:

-NPM to help us install stackmate.
+to help us install stackmate.

 Your favorite text editor, terminal and a working internet connection.